 She headed off to St. Cloud State University where she majored in theatre and received her Bachelor of Arts Degree Cum Laude.
 After graduating, she worked two jobs during the summer (at a bank during the day, a cocktail waitress at night) to save enough money to drive her American-made lemon to Los Angeles.

 She hit the Los Angeles pavement and quickly landed her first gig.
 And she hasn’t stopped since.
-Working consistently on the stage (33 VARIATIONS, WIT and AS YOU LIKE IT are some of her favorite productions), amassing hundreds of radio and TV voiceovers, showing her range in front of the camera on sit-coms and hour-longs (most recently on MAJOR CRIMES and a recurring role on SWITCHED AT BIRTH), as well as in feature-length films (NOT THAT FUNNY with Tony Hale, among others), Nan feels very blessed to be an artist in Los Angeles who makes her living doing what she loves.
-Her artistic dream is fulfilled every day.
+Working consistently on the stage (33 VARIATIONS, WIT and AS YOU LIKE IT are some of her favorite productions), amassing hundreds of radio and TV voiceovers, showing her range in front of the camera on sit-coms and hour-longs (most recently on 911: LONESTAR with Rob Lowe and DEAR WHITE PEOPLE), as well as in feature-length films (NOT THAT FUNNY with Tony Hale, among others), Nan feels very blessed to be an artist in Los Angeles who makes her living doing what she loves.